 \section{Introduction}

 Einstein's general relativity (GR) is a beautiful theory of gravity.
-It has underwent a series of tests and became the basis of modern astrophysics and cosmology.
+It has undergone a series of tests and became the basis of modern astrophysics and cosmology.
 For GR, there is an important assumption about conservation laws due to equivalence principle: the covariant divergence of the energy-momentum tensor is vanishing.
 Although this conservation law has been tested specifically in a weak gravitational field case, it may not hold in strong gravitational field.
-Assuming the covariant divergence of the energy-momentum tensor is non-zero, Rastall proposed an extended theories of gravity~\cite{Rastall1972}.
+Assuming that the covariant divergence of the energy-momentum tensor is non-zero, Rastall proposed an extended theories of gravity~\cite{Rastall1972}.
 This non-conservation gravity theory may provide a model to explain the problems of dark energy and dark matter.
 Moreover, Rastall gravity seems to agree with the observational data of the universe age, Hubble parameter and helium nucleosynthesis~\cite{Al-Rawaf1996,Al-Rawaf2005}.
-Hence, it is still a very vital theory of gravity.
-Recently interest of various areas within the context of the Rastall gravity or the generalized Rastall theory can be found in the literatures~\cite{Moradpour2019,Moraes2019,Bamba12018,Yu2019,Darabi12018,Visser2018,Darabi2018,Ziaie2019}.
+Hence, it is still an important theory of gravity.
+Recent interests of various areas within the context of the Rastall gravity or the generalized Rastall theory can be found in the literatures~\cite{Moradpour2019,Moraes2019,Bamba12018,Yu2019,Darabi12018,Visser2018,Darabi2018,Ziaie2019}.